U.S. airborne infantry troops arrive in Poland amid tensions

 RZESZOW-JASIONKA, Poland (AP) — A few dozen elite U.S troops and equipment were seen landing Sunday in southeastern Poland near the border with Ukraine, following President Joe Biden’s orders to deploy 1,700 soldiers there amid fears of a Russian invasion of Ukraine.

 Hundreds more infantry troops of the 82nd Airborne Division are still expected to arrive at the Rzeszow-Jasionka airport, 90 kilometers (56 miles) from Poland’s border with Ukraine.
-A U.S. Army Boeing C-17 Globemaster plane brought a few dozen troops and vehicles.
+A U.S. Air Force Boeing C-17 Globemaster plane brought a few dozen troops and vehicles.

 Their commander is Maj.
 Gen. Christopher Donahue, who on Aug.
 30 was the last American soldier to leave Afghanistan.

-Note: This story has been corrected to say that a few dozen troops, not hundreds, have arrived so far Sunday and that the C-17 Globemaster was with the U.S. Air Force, not the U.S. Army.